-As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful rental business.
+As an Oregon landlord, understanding the Fair Housing Act is critical when operating an ethical and successful property renting business.

-Federal fair housing laws protect renters and buyers from illegal housing discrimination based on race, sexual orientation, national origin, sex, religion, familial status, or physical or mental disability – meaning it's illegal in Oregon to refuse or discriminate against potential renters because of these protected characteristics.
+Federal fair housing laws protect renters and buyers from illegal rental housing discrimination based on race, sexual orientation, national origin, sex, religion, familial status, or physical or mental disability – meaning it's illegal in Oregon to refuse rent or discriminate against potential renters because of these protected characteristics.
+Domestic violence victims also have protections.

 Furthermore, landlords are also responsible for educating themselves on other requirements, such as accessibility regulations that aim to improve equal opportunities between residents within your properties.
-In this blog post, we will discuss the basics of Oregon's fair housing laws so landlords can stay up-to-date with their responsibilities under Oregon law.
+In this blog post, we will discuss the basics of Oregon's fair housing laws so landlords can stay up-to-date with their responsibilities under Oregon law and avoid recieving any sort of fair housing complaint.

-What Is the Fair Housing Act, And What Does It Cover in Oregon Specifically?
+What Is the Federial Fair Housing Act, and What Does It Cover in Oregon Specifically?

-The FHA is a federal law that was passed in 1968 as part of the Civil Rights Act.
-It prohibits discrimination in real estate and rental housing transactions based on race, national origin, religion, sex, familial status, or disability.
+The federal Fair Housing law that was passed in 1968 as part of the Civil Rights Act.
+It prohibits discrimination in real estate and housing transactions based on race, national origin, religion, sex, familial status, or disability.

-The act applies to all residential property sale or rental aspects, including advertising, zoning, mortgage lending, appraisals, homeowner's insurance, and more.
-It allows people from different backgrounds to live in any neighborhood they choose without fear of housing discrimination or exclusion.
+The Federal act applies to all residential property sale or renting aspects, including advertising, zoning, mortgage lending, appraisals, homeowner's insurance, and more.
+It allows people from different backgrounds to live in any neighborhood they choose without fear of illegal housing discrimination or exclusion.

 The Fair Housing law requires all landlords in Oregon to provide equal access to housing choice and prohibits illegal housing discrimination.
-Additionally, Oregon has expanded its local fair housing laws to prevent discrimination beyond what is required by federal law.
+Additionally, Oregon has expanded its landlord tenant law to prevent discrimination beyond what is required by federal law.
 Under Oregon state law, it is also illegal to discriminate against a person in housing based on marital status and sexual orientation.

-All and all, it was put in place to ensure fair housing for all Oregon residents.
+All and all, it was put in place to ensure fair housing for all persons in the state.

-Additionally, landlords must make reasonable modifications for persons with disabilities to provide equal access to housing.
-Furthermore, Oregon has adopted the practice of "source of income protection," which means that a landlord cannot reject an applicant based solely on their source of income (e.g., disability benefits, Social Security, rental assistance).
+Additionally, landlords must make reasonable modifications for persons with mental or physical disabilities to provide equal access to housing.
+Furthermore, Oregon has adopted the practice of "source of income protection," which means that a landlord cannot reject an applicant based solely on their source of income (e.g., disability benefits, Social Security).

 What Do Fair Housing Laws Prohibit in Oregon?